 - Consider having caller ID if you do not have one.

 - Only pay through typical payment channels (no prepaid credit cards!).

 Do you know someone or perhaps a business that needs professional private investigator?
 Need assistance on determining if scammers are targeting you?
-Contact us at Haywood Hunt so can immediately plan the right course of action.
+Contact us at our Mississauga office so we can immediately plan the right course of action.